eagerterrier/eagerterrier/MANAGEMENT_READING.md

 Co-Active Leadership by Kimsey-House - [https://amzn.to/3pSZmF3](https://amzn.to/3pSZmF3)
 Teaching Smart People How to Learn by Argyris - [https://hbr.org/1991/05/teaching-smart-people-how-to-learn](https://hbr.org/1991/05/teaching-smart-people-how-to-learn)

 ## How other companies are run

 No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings and Erin Myer - [https://amzn.to/2ZGbApa](https://amzn.to/2ZGbApa)

+## Organising Teams

+Team Topologies: Organizing Business and Technology Teams for Fast Flow by Skelton & Pais - [https://amzn.to/3SsgKQB](https://amzn.to/3SsgKQB)

 ## Organising